thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

     /export/logs/zookeeper
     cores</pre>

-    <p>The <code>storage</code> subcommand accepts these optional flags:</p>
+    <p>The <code>storage gc</code> subcommand accepts these optional flags:</p>

     <dl>

       <dlentry><dt><code>--log_age <em>LOG_AGE</em></code></dt>
-        <p>Deletes logs older than these many hours.
-Use a non-zero value, becuase zero deletes all temporary files, including the ones that are closed temporarily, while they are passed from one component to the next.</p>
+        <p>Deletes logs older than a specified number of hours.
+Use a non-zero value, because zero deletes all temporary files, including the ones that are closed temporarily while passing from one component to the next.</p>
         <p>The default setting is <code>4</code>.</p>
       </dlentry>

       <dlentry><dt><code>--force</code></dt>
         <p>Forces deletion of all logs and temporary files regardless of age.
-This must
-        only be run on a stopped cluster.</p>
+Only run this command on a stopped cluster.
+To stop a cluster, run <code>tscli cluster stop</code>.</p>
         <p>The default setting is <code>False</code>.</p>
       </dlentry>

       <dlentry><dt><code>--localhost_only</code></dt>
-        <p>If used, only the logs on the localhost will be removed.
+        <p>Only removes the logs on the local host.
 If not specified, the
            command acts on the entire cluster.</p>
       </dlentry>
     </dl>